OHDSI/TheBookOfOhdsi/ExtractTransformLoad.md

 ### White Rabbit

 To initiate an ETL process on a database you need to understand your data, including the tables, fields, and content.
 This is where the [White Rabbit](https://github.com/OHDSI/WhiteRabbit) tool comes in.
 White Rabbit is a software tool to help prepare for ETLs of longitudinal healthcare databases into the [OMOP CDM](https://github.com/OHDSI/CommonDataModel).
 White Rabbit scans your data and creates a report containing all the information necessary to begin designing the ETL.
-All source code and installation instructions, as well as a link to the manual, are available on GitHub[^whiteRabbitGithubUrl]. \index{White Rabbit} \index{data profiling|see {White Rabbit}}
+All source code and installation instructions, as well as a link to the manual, are available on GitHub.[^whiteRabbitGithubUrl] \index{White Rabbit} \index{data profiling|see {White Rabbit}}

 [^whiteRabbitGithubUrl]: https://github.com/OHDSI/WhiteRabbit.